Kevin's Story & His Mental Health Experience: How BetterHelp Rebuilt My Trust In The Therapeutic Process

 Although Kevin had previous experience with mental health services, he hadn’t yet found a therapist that felt right and was able to help him in the way he deserved.
 Once Kevin discovered the BetterHelp therapeutic process and connected with a mental health professional he clicked with, it became possible to make progress on a variety of his concerns, such as broken relationships, loneliness, and anxiety.
 If you’ve had a poor experience with therapy in the past, please don’t let it hold you back from reaching out and getting help now.
 Online therapy may be an excellent place to begin.

-I’ve had negative experiences with therapy, should I go back?
+I’ve had negative experiences with therapy, should I go back and rebuild trust with it?

 If it’s your first time trying therapy, it can be a bit uncomfortable at first.
 Those feelings are natural and Theresa Nguyen, chief research officer at Mental Health America, recommends going to three to five sessions with a therapist before deciding if it’s the right fit.